quo-lang/quo/README.md

 ### Built-in Functions

+- `import(path)`: Imports a module from the given path.
+Returns the module object.
 - `print(value, ...)`: Prints the values to the console, separated by spaces, adding new line at the end.
 - `type(value)`: Get the type of the variable as string.
 - `input(value, ...)`: Get the user input as string, printing optional prompt.